frederic-perez/AmE-dictionary/data/dictionary.md

 __coracle__ _n_ :two: (coracles) A small rounded boat made of hides stretched over a wicker frame; still used in some parts of Great Britain.
 __cord blood__
 __cord__ _n_ :two::camera: A unit of measure of dry volume used to measure firewood and pulpwood in the United States and Canada.
+__cordate__ _adj_ Having a heart-shaped outline. _Syn_ heart-shaped, cordiform _When a cordate leaf fell from the tree, she considered it a sign that she would soon find love._
 __cordial__ _n_ :astonished: __1__ A strong, sweetened, aromatic alcoholic liquor; liqueur. __2__ A stimulating medicine.
 __cordite__ _n_
 __cordon sanitaire__ _n_ __1__ A barrier designed to prevent a disease or other undesirable condition from spreading. __2__ A chain of buffer states organized around a ideologically dangerous or potentially hostile nation.